 Adjuvant radiation therapy has no current standard role in the management of patients with colon cancer following curative resection, although it may have a role for patients with residual disease.

 Stage 0 colon cancer is the most superficial of all the lesions and is limited to the mucosa without invasion of the lamina propria.
 Because of its superficial nature, the surgical procedure may be limited.

 Standard Treatment Options for Stage 0 Colon Cancer

 Standard treatment options for stage 0 colon cancer include the following:

 Current Clinical Trials

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with stage 0 colon cancer.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with stage 0 colon cancer.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 Because of its localized nature, stage I colon cancer has a high cure rate.